RaymonDev/ElectronDocker/README.md

 docker build -t electron-app .
 ```
-### 2. Allow X11 Forwarding
+### 2. Allow Display Forwarding

-To allow the Docker container to connect to your X11 display, run:
+To allow the Docker container to connect to your display, run:

 ```bash